-Seattle, WA – Brad Parker is Managing General Partner of WeHope LLC.
+Seattle, WA – Brad is Managing General Partner of WeHope LLC.
 After several years working in finance, including Merrill Lynch, Bank of America, and Vanguard, he obtained his MBA from the University of Washington in 2006.
-Mr. Parker is a volunteer for a number of conservation organizations, and served on the Board of Earthjustice from 2008 to 2014.
+Brad is a volunteer for a number of conservation organizations, and served on the Board of Earthjustice from 2008 to 2014.

 Denver, CO and New York, NY – Lori was a staff and Managing Attorney in Earthjustice’s Rocky Mountain office from 1983–1996.
 She co-founded her current law firm to represent conservation landowners and local governments with a conservation agenda.
 She also has an active practice defending "SLAPPs"—strategic lawsuits against public participation.
 Lori also serves on the Board of Public Counsel of the Rockies.